 There are four different types of curvatures in the cervical spine—all of which can be determined through an X-ray.
 Dr. Sylvia explains the four different kinds of curves she has seen in patients:

 Lordotic.
 This is a normal, healthy curvature in the neck—which is about 42 degrees when standing upright.
 Think of it as a c-shaped curve that faces the opposite way your nose points.
 (See the image below.)

 Hypolordotic/Alordotic.
 This means that there is a decreased curve or no curve in the neck.
 In an X-ray, the neck may look straight.

 Reverse Curve/Kyphotic.
 This is a reverse curve—and the kind of curve you want to stay far, far away from.
 This means that your neck has completely lost its healthy curve and is now curving the opposite direction, connecting your thoracic and cervical curves.

 “S” Curve.
 The hardest curve to correct, the “S” curve is when the spine has both a lordotic and kyphotic curve.

-And this isn’t the only issue hypolordotic/alordotic, reverse curve/kyphotic or “S” curves present.
-“An unhealthy curve also causes premature degeneration of the discs in the spine, as well as the joint spaces,” Dr. Sylvia states.
+“An unhealthy curve can cause premature degeneration of the discs in the spine, as well as the joint spaces,” Dr. Sylvia states.
 “This degeneration could lead to neurological symptoms down the road, as well as premature arthritis and joint fusion.”